amosavian/FileProvider/README.md

 * It's safe only to assume these methods **won't** handle directories to upload/download recursively.
 If you need, you can list directories, create directories on target and copy files using these methods.
 * FTP provider allows developer to either use apple implemented `URLSessionDownloadTask` or custom implemented method based on stream task via `useAppleImplementation` property.
 FTP protocol is not supported by background session.

+### Operation Progress

+Creating/Copying/Deleting/Searching functions return a `(NS)Progress`.
+It provides operation type, progress and a `.cancel()` method which allows you to cancel operation in midst.
+You can check `cancellable` property to check either you can cancel operation via this object or not.

+- **Note:** Progress reporting is not supported by native `(NS)FileManager` so `LocalFileProvider`.

 ### Undo Operations

 Providers conform to `FileProviderUndoable` can perform undo for **some** operations like moving/renaming, copying and creating (file or folder). **Now, only `LocalFileProvider` supports this feature.** To implement: